sepandhaghighi/longevity/regimen/README.md

 2. **Modified Fasting Regimens**

 Modified regimens allow for the consumption of 20–25% of energy needs on scheduled fasting days.
-This regimen is the basis for the popular 5:2 diet, which involves severe energy restriction for 2 non-consecutive days a week and ad libitum eating the other 5 days.
+This regimen is the basis for the popular 5:2 diet, which involves severe energy restriction for 2 non-consecutive days a week and ad-libitum eating the other 5 days.

 3. **Time-Restricted Feeding**